EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

 !!!
 Note

-    Your project data files, in a project-specific directory under `/safe_data` are **not** available on TRE-level back-ends (e.g., the Superdome Flex).
-For these, you will need to stage your data to the TRE-level back-end following your project- and safe haven-specific processes for the use of TRE-level services.
+    Your project data files, in a project-specific directory under `/safe_data` are **not** available on back-ends outwith your safe haven (e.g., the Superdome Flex).
+For these, you will need to stage your data to the back-end following your project- and safe haven-specific processes for the use of such services outwith your safe haven.

 ### Troubleshooting: 'Cannot open project data: /safe_data/cannot_determine_project_from_groups'